atviriduomenys/manifest/README.rst

           type: "string"
           source: "xpath:@pavardė"

-Defining a source is the most complicated part, but lucilly this part is optional!
+Defining a source is the most complicated part, but luckilly this part is optional!

 Here `source` parameter is optional.
 It is used just to demonstrate complete